nateslagter/EstateVault/Documentation/Development.md

 - run 'npm install' in the terminal
 - run 'npm run dev' in the terminal
 - Navigate to the url given in the console (the default is localhost:5173)

+## API Folder Structure
+- /api contains all source code for the api
+- /controllers contains the api's controllers
+- /service contains the service layer classes
+- /repo contains the repository classes
+- /models contains data models for the API
+- /tests contains all tests, unit and integration
+- /properties contains api project settings, such as swagger integration
+-

+## Building the API
+- This API requires docker desktop; however, if using VS 2022, Docker Desktop will be installed automatically.
+Setup for containers TBD.

+## API Tests
+- To execute the tests, you will first need to build a running solution.
+Execute 'dotnet build' in the VS terminal to build the program.
+- 'dotnet test' will run all unit tests in the solution.